scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 -------

-Triplet metric learners can also return a `decision_function` for a set of triplets, which correspond to the distance between the first two points minus the distance between the first and last points of the triplet (the higher the value, the more similar the first point to the second point compared to the last one).
+Triplet metric learners can also return a `decision_function` for a set of triplets, which corresponds to the distance between the first two points minus the distance between the first and last points of the triplet (the higher the value, the more similar the first point to the second point compared to the last one).
 This "score" can be interpreted as a measure of likeliness of having a +1 prediction for this